lineality/dungeon_of_notebooks_coding_study_tools/README.md

 ### Notes:
-1. "cut-up" style puzzles where, for a group activity, different users/students are given different parts of a large puzzle which they then communicate and collaborate to put together.
+1. "cut-up" style puzzles: A good education activity tool designed for active-enguaged-learning on the part of the student is what is often called a 'cut-up' activity for small groups of students, where different students are given different parts of a larger puzzle which they then communicate and collaborate to put together.

 2. basic skills and full interview questions